Get insider access

 • Leak a lot of audio.

 The Audeze MM-100 are passable for wired gaming.
 They're comfortable enough for extended gaming sessions and provide a low latency performance via their wired connection.
-Their immersive soundstage makes it easy to localize sound effects, like footsteps, in the stereo field, and their accurate high-bass response helps bring them out further.
+Their L/R drivers are well-matched, which makes it easier to identify audio objects, like footsteps, in the stereo field, and their accurate high-bass response helps bring them out further.
 They lack an integrated mic, so you'll need to purchase a standalone mic or opt for Audeze's boom mic-equipped cable.

 Pros